Master of Education in Elementary Education and Special Education (Does Not Lead to Initial Teacher Licensure)

 Evaluate intervention data to plan behavior management strategies for students with exceptionalities.
 [MC2, MC5]

-Collaboration - Graduates of Grand Canyon University’s Master of Education in Elementary and Special Education program collaborate with families, other educators, related service providers, individuals with exceptionalities, and personnel from community agencies in culturally responsive ways to address the needs of individuals with exceptionalities across a range of learning experiences.
+Collaboration - Graduates of Grand Canyon University’s Master of Education in Elementary Education and Special Education program collaborate with families, other educators, related service providers, individuals with exceptionalities, and personnel from community agencies in culturally responsive ways to address the needs of individuals with exceptionalities across a range of learning experiences.
 (CEC 7.0; InTASC 10)

 Utilize communication, group facilitation, and problem–solving and conflict resolution strategies to collaborate with all stakeholders in a culturally responsive manner and build effective partnerships.
 [MC1, MC3, MC4]